Invest in Glafabra

 Market Solution

-The procedure occurs in three steps:
+The Live-cel procedure is conceptually simple and occurs in three steps:

-1. Harvest cells from the patient,
+1. Harvest the patient's own cells,

 Product Portfolio

-• Pompe: 1/20,000 (PMID 36299500) - deficiency in acid alpha-glucosidase (GAA)
+• Pompe: deficiency in acid alpha-glucosidase (GAA).

-• Gaucher: 1/50,000 (PMID 36614898) - deficiency in glucocerebrosidase (GBA1)
+• Gaucher: deficiency in glucocerebrosidase (GBA1).

 Competitive Landscape